CompleteUnityDeveloper2/4_Argon_Assault/README.md

 You're welcome to download, fork or do whatever else legal with all the files!
 The real value is in our huge, high-quality online tutorials that accompany this repo.

 ## By In This Section
-Detailed 2D UI, Unity's TileMap, sprites, collisions, enemy waves.
-C# classes, coroutines, delegates, lists and more.
-(Ref: AA_CU2). todo: Update with latest pedagogy.
+Instantiating At Runtime, Make Components Communicate, Create Detailed 2D UI, Use BitBucket, Using Virtual Controls, Craft C# Classes, Customise Particle Effects, Player Power Ups & More (REF: AA_CU2)

 ## How To Build / Compile
 This is a Unity project.
 If you're familiar with source control, then "clone this repo".
 Otherwise download the contents, and navigate to `Assets > Levels` then open any `.unity` file.